MojzisAdam/remote-control/README.md

 ### Backend (Laravel)

-Laravel 11 (PHP 8.4) application, using Laravel Sanctum for API authentication and Laravel Fortify for user auth flows.
+Laravel 11 (PHP 8.2+) application, using Laravel Sanctum for API authentication and Laravel Fortify for user auth flows.
 Role-based access control is implemented via Spatie Laravel Permission.
 The backend uses a MySQL database by default (Laravel’s database agnosticism allows swapping to others if needed).
 The backend organizes its API following REST principles (controllers for devices, users, etc.) and includes migration files for database schema and seeders for initial data (like default roles or an admin user).

 ### Frontend (React + TypeScript)

 React 19 with TypeScript, built using the Vite toolchain.
 The UI is styled with Tailwind CSS and uses React Router (v7) for client-side routing between views.
 For charts and graphs, it incorporates Chart.js (with a date-fns adapter for time axes) and Recharts for complex visualizations.
 Real-time device updates are handled via the mqtt.js library on the frontend, which subscribes to topics for live data.
 The automation editor uses React Flow (v12) under the hood, enabling a node-based diagramming interface for workflows.
 Internationalization is supported by react-i18next, loading translation JSON files for different locales.
 The frontend code is written in modern React style (functional components with hooks) and is organized into features (e.g., device management, history charts, automation builder).
-Build and development tooling is provided by Vite for fast hot-module reloading and optimized production builds.

 ### Communication

-Devices primarily communicate via MQTT for real-time telemetry and control.
-Each device publishes and subscribes to specific MQTT topics based on its ID and type.
-An external integration service, running on a VPS, is subscribed to these topics and acts as a bridge between the MQTT broker and the backend.
-It relays device data and executes commands through the backend’s RESTful API, ensuring a clean separation between the application logic and the messaging layer.
+The frontend, backend, and optional integration layer communicate through a REST-like API.

-The backend itself does not connect directly to the MQTT broker — it interacts with devices only through the REST API, typically in response to user actions from the frontend.
-For devices that cannot maintain a persistent MQTT connection, direct HTTP communication with the REST API is available as a fallback.
-This hybrid approach provides flexibility and reliable communication across various deployment environments.
+Devices that support MQTT communicate in real time directly with the frontend via the MQTT broker.
+All telemetry that needs to be stored is simultaneously processed by an external integration service, which subscribes to the same topics and forwards data to the backend through its REST API.
+Devices without native MQTT support communicate solely through the backend, which acts as a bridge for command execution and data processing.

 ## Getting Started

 ### Prerequisites

--   PHP 8.4+
+-   PHP 8.2+
--   Composer
+-   Composer 2.x
 -   Node.js 22+
--   npm
+-   npm 10+
--   MySQL database
+-   MySQL 8.0+ (recommended) or MariaDB 10.4+

 ### Installation